 The College owns a number of special collections, including the works of Craig Ellwood, Richard Neutra, Raphael Soriano, Donald Wexler, and Francis Dean.
 As an aid to research, archival materials are available for use by faculty, staff, students, and visiting scholars.
 Several of these collections have been exhibited at the University galleries and off campus.
 Finding aids for this material will soon be available on the University's website.

 For further information, contact Lauren Bricker at (909) 869-6837, or email firstname.lastname@example.org.

-The ENV Collections include the large Burr and Jones fine art collections, the Jewett collection of Beatrice Wood ceramics, the Don Huntley western art collection, and the Channing Gilson industrial design archive (which includes the Reinecke Collection), as well as a number of smaller collections.
-Artworks are available on a limited basis for loans and exhibits.
-The College also manages and programs exhibitions in the W. Keith and Janet Kellogg University Art Gallery and Don B. Huntley Gallery, located inside the University Library.
+The College of Environmental Design Collections include the large Burr-Benevides and Jones Fine Art Collections, the Ink and Clay Collection, the Jewett Collection of Beatrice Wood Ceramics, the Don Huntley Western Art Collection, and the Gilson Midcentury Industrial Design Collection (which includes the Reinecke Collection), as well as a number of smaller collections.
+Artworks are available for loan on a limited basis to approved institutions for exhibition purposes.
+The College also manages and programs exhibitions and events in the W. Keith and Janet Kellogg University Art Gallery, located at the north end of the Bronco Student Center, and Don B. Huntley Gallery, located inside the University Library.